-The Introduction to Physical Computing with micro:bit quarter-long middle school course will utilize micro:bit devices in order to give students the opportunity to apply knowledge of basic programming concepts (control structures, variables, functions, etc.) to a physical device.
-They will learn how to perform basic physical tasks using LEDs, buttons, and basic sensors.
+The Introduction to Physical Computing with micro:bit is a quarter-long middle school course that uses micro:bit devices to introduce students to physical computing.
+Students use basic programming concepts to perform tasks using LEDs, buttons, and basic sensors.

 Intro to micro:bit

-Students go through the basics of the micro:bit, such as how to light up and change the brightness of LEDs, and learn how variables can be used to write more versatile programs.
-Students will build circuits to control external LEDs with the micro:bit and explore how pseudocode can be used to structure programs from the start.
+Students learn the basics of the micro:bit, such as how to light up and change the brightness of LEDs and how to use variables to write more versatile programs.

 Program Control with micro:bit

-Students will have a chance to explore all of the capabilities of the micro:bit on their own!
-They will research, explore, and teach their peers about new sensors, follow directions to build an advanced device, and have a chance to create their very own micro:bit machine.
+Students explore all of the capabilities of the micro:bit on their own as they research, explore, and teach their peers about new sensors.

 Here are a few examples of teacher resources and materials to use in the Introduction to Physical Computing with micro:bit course